Paper Giant

 An example of some impairment tables

-Focussing on ‘the missing middle’ for maximum impact
+Targeting 'the missing middle' for maximum impact

 A diagram showing the missing parts to the DSP process

-After the initial interviews, we ideated and prototyped a range of concepts following the theme of ‘a digital support worker’.
-We tested these concepts with support workers and those with lived experience, incorporating their feedback and our learnings into the next iteration.
+After initial interviews, we prototyped a range of concepts around the theme of 'a digital support worker'.
+We tested these with support workers and people with lived experience, incorporating their feedback into each iteration.
+We repeated this cycle throughout the project, engaging the community each time to ensure we delivered something that genuinely served the missing middle.

 Postit notes from a design iteration session